ybs294000/SalaryScope/docs/Design_Document.md

 - Firestore supports scalable storage
 - Modular architecture allows feature expansion
 - Models can be replaced or upgraded independently
+- Feedback data stored in a separate Firestore collection can be queried independently for future model improvement workflows

 ---

 ## 12. CONCLUSION

 The design of SalaryScope ensures modularity, scalability, and maintainability.
 The integration of machine learning, NLP, and cloud services enables the system to provide intelligent salary predictions and insights efficiently.
+The feedback module adds a lightweight, isolated data collection layer that enables continuous quality assessment without coupling to the core prediction or user systems.